chrisTMackey/pvc/README.md

 Only the A Shore Durometer has an r squared of over 0.900.
 Fortunately, or maybe because of that, that is the most commonly discussed property of PVC compounds after the costs and specific gravity, all of which are very very accurate.

 Modulus, Tensile, Elongation, Clash-Berg, and Brittleness produce decent results in the range of say 40 - 80 PHR plasticizer as that is what most of the data is based on.
+Fortunately that is the same range that most flexible PVC formulas are commercially produced.
 You get outside of that range and you are not interpolating data, you are extrapolating and you can get some bad results.
 Use this data at your own risk.